Structured Settlement Watchdog®

 • As a deterrent to abuse, encourage the universal adoption of a law, similar to that in effect in California, that requires the attorney of record to be notified if a structured settlement annuitant is selling structured settlement payments within 5 years of establishment of the structured settlement.

-4structures.com®, LLC © 2025.
-All Rights Reserved | Structured Settlement Watchdog® is a registered trademark of 4structures.com, lLC.
+© 4structures.com®, LLC 2025.
+All Rights Reserved | Structured Settlement Watchdog® , 4structures® and 4structures.com®, are registered trademarks of 4structures.com, LLC.
 (Reg.4711312)

 Powered by